William-Verstraeten/adalunatics/index.markdown

 <img src="assets/plots/Chapter_1/ldatopics.png" class="center"/>

-The second topic was further investigated by adding another LDA layer and filter more.
-Then, we applied a PCA to see the clustering of the latest topics generated.
+The second topic seems to be more like our target.
+It was further investigated by adding another LDA layer to filter it more.
+Then, we applied a PCA to explore the clustering of the latest topics generated.
-The plot below shows a subsample of the extracted quotes before filtering them based on topic a second time.
+The plot below shows a subsample of the first 2 PCA dimensions of the extracted quotes before filtering them based on topic a second time.
+(You can read the quote itself by hovering the datapoint on the plot!)
 {% include plots/PCA_600K_good_size_no_colour.html %}

 By labeling the quotes with the latest topics of the final LDA we could see the clusters of different topics that are overlapping.